GetApp offers objective, independent research and verified user reviews. We may earn a referral fee when you visit a vendor through our links.

 4. Talk to your colleagues

-As the proposal manager, you’ll want to involve your colleagues in the proposal creation process.
-One way you can collect colleague feedback is by making the software selection process collaborative.
-Involve coworkers who will ultimately be using the software and those who will need to know how the software works and might also interact with other systems (i.e., your IT and cybersecurity team).
+As the proposal manager, you'll want to involve your colleagues in the proposal creation process.
+You can collect colleague feedback by making the software selection process collaborative.
+Involve coworkers who will ultimately be using the software and those who need to know how it works and might also interact with other systems (i.e., your IT and cybersecurity team).

-Ask representatives to sit in on demonstrations, ask questions, and participate in trial runs of the software.
-These representatives will be crucial in the implementation phase of the software, because they will likely train the other people on their teams on how to use the software.
+Ask representatives to attend demonstrations, ask questions, and participate in trial runs of the software.
+These representatives will be crucial in the software's implementation phase because they will likely train the other people on their teams on how to use it.

-Involving stakeholders in the software buying process is essential to garner support for your proposal.
-You can incorporate colleague voices in your presentation, which will strengthen your case for why your manager should give the green light.
+Involving stakeholders in the software-buying process is essential to garnering support for your proposal.
+Incorporating colleagues' voices in your presentation will strengthen your case for why your manager should give the green light.

 5. Understand the true cost of implementing software

-Throughout the proposal process, you need to keep your business’s budget in mind.
+Throughout the proposal process, you need to consider your business's budget.
 During your presentation, your manager will want to calculate the total cost of ownership for the software.

-The total cost of ownership is the complete cost your business will incur over time.
-First, you’ll want to pay attention to the pricing models.
+The total cost of ownership is your business's complete cost over time.
+First, you'll want to pay attention to the pricing models.
 What is the upfront cost to buy the software?
 Is it a one-time fee for a license or a recurring subscription plan?

 Then, consider how many team members will be using it.
 How many users does your software contract cover?
 How much will it cost to train them?
 What will it cost to add or subtract users?